lptr/analyze-builds/README.md

 - distribution of build time broken down by task path,
 - distribution of the `org.gradle.workers.max` setting for the builds encountered.

+### Limitations

+The tool only processes task executions.
+It does not include worker API work and artifact transform executions.
+For vanilla Java and Kotlin builds this shouldn't be a problem.
+It will distort results when measuring Android builds that rely on both transforms and the worker API.

 ## Minimum Gradle Enterprise version

 This tool uses version 2 of the Export API, available since Gradle Enterprise 2021.2.